-- Omega-3 fatty acids, such as fish oil -- may help lower inflammation and improve heart health.
+- Omega-3 fatty acids, such as fish oil -- may help reduce inflammation and improve heart health.
 Cold-water fish, such as salmon or halibut, are good sources.
-Omega-3 fatty acids may increase the risk of bleeding, especially if you also take blood-thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+Omega-3 fatty acids may increase the risk of bleeding, especially if you also take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.

 - Coenzyme Q10 -- an antioxidant that may be good for heart health.
-Do not take CoQ10 if you take blood-thinners such as warfarin (Coumadin), clopidogrel (Plavix) or aspirin.
-CoQ10 can make these drugs less effective, so they might not work work as well .
+Do not take CoQ10 if you take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+CoQ10 can make these drugs less effective.
+So they might not work as well.

 - Green tea (Camelia sinensis) -- an antioxidant and anti-inflammatory that may be good for heart health.
 Use caffeine-free products.
 You may also make teas from the leaf of this herb.

 - Bilberry (Vaccinium myrtillus) -- an antioxidant that helps promote good circulation.
-Bilberry may increase the risk of bleeding, especially if you also take blood-thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
-People with low blood pressure, heart disease, diabetes, or blood clots should not take bilberry without first talking to their doctor.
+Bilberry may increase the risk of bleeding, especially if you also take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+People with low blood pressure, heart disease, diabetes, or blood clots should not take bilberry without first talking to their doctors.
 Do not take bilberry if you are pregnant or breastfeeding.

 - Ginkgo (Ginkgo biloba) -- an antioxidant that may be good for heart health.
-Gingko interacts with many medications, including blood-thinners such as warfarin (Coumadin) and clopidogrel (Plavix).
+Ginkgo interacts with many medications, including blood-thinners, such as warfarin (Coumadin) and clopidogrel (Plavix).
 People with diabetes, fertility problems, a history of seizures, and bleeding disorders may not be able to take ginkgo.
-Because of the potential for many interactions, do not take gingko without your doctor's supervision.
+Because of the potential for many interactions, do not take ginkgo without your doctor's supervision.

 Sometimes, fainting may be due to drops in a hormone called cortisol.
 Ask your doctor about testing for low cortisol.
 Some doctors may prescribe cortisol hormone supplements or use nutrients and herbs to get cortisol levels back to normal.